microsoft/arcticseals/README.md

 ## Overview

-This is the workspace for the a collaboration between Microsoft, [NOAA Fisheries](https://www.fisheries.noaa.gov/), and the University of Washington, aimed at automating the detection of arctic wildlife in aerial imagery.
+This is the workspace for the a collaboration between [Microsoft AI for Earth](http://aka.ms/aiforearth), [NOAA Fisheries](https://www.fisheries.noaa.gov/), and the University of Washington, aimed at automating the detection of arctic wildlife in aerial imagery.

 ## Imagery